Lucille Ball & Desi Arnaz’ Coachella-Area California Home Available To Rent For Bargain Price Of $500

 — Mental Floss (@mental_floss) April 15, 2019

 Lucille Ball and Desi Arnaz were so intertwined with the Indian Wells area that in 1957, Desi built the first hotel in the town.
 The first hotel in Indian Wells was Desi Arnaz’ Western Hills Hotel, but it has since been expanded and renamed the Indian Wells Resort Hotel.
-In 2016, Desi Arnaz was honored at the hotel’s 60th anniversary celebration with a dedication of a patio in honor of the late I Love Lucy star.
+In 2016, Arnaz was honored at the hotel’s 60th anniversary celebration with a dedication of a patio in honor of the late I Love Lucy star.
 The patio, called “Desi’s Deck,” features a brass plaque with the inscription “Dedicated to Desi Arnaz for his vision as a Founding Member and Director of Indian Wells Country Club on the 60th Anniversary of the club,” per The Desert Sun.

-Lucille Ball and Desi Arnaz became television’s biggest stars when I Love Lucy debuted in 1951.
-The real-life couple played Lucy and Ricky Ricardo on the CBS sitcom, which ended its six-season in 1957.
-Desi went on to helm Desilu Studios, which produced megahits such as The Andy Griffith Show and Star Trek, while Lucille continued acting on shows with pal Vivian Vance, including The Lucy Show and Here’s Lucy.
+Ball and Arnaz became television’s biggest stars when I Love Lucy debuted in 1951.
+The real-life couple played Lucy and Ricky Ricardo on the CBS sitcom, which ended its six-season run in 1957.
+Desi went on to helm Desilu Studios, which produced mega-hits such as The Andy Griffith Show and Star Trek, while Lucille continued acting on shows with pal Vivian Vance, including The Lucy Show and Here’s Lucy.